Grow a peach tree from a pit

 So, if you’ve ever wondered how to grow a peach tree from a peach pit, you’ve come to the right place.
 Understand, however, that this isn’t a quick process so it requires plenty of patience.

-What you will need to grow a peach tree from a pit
+Equipment needed to grow a peach tree from a pit

 • Fresh and healthy peach pit